gabrielegenovese/acmesky/docs/choreographies.md

 - the receiver in `calcGeoDistance` is equal to the sender in `resDistance`;
 - the receiver in `resDistance` is equal to the sender in `bookTransport`;
 - the receiver in `resDistance` is equal to the sender in `sendTicketAndData`;
-- the receiver in `resBookTransport` is equal to the sender in `sendTicketAndData`.
+- the receiver in `resBookTransport` is equal to the sender in `sendTicketAndData`;
+- the receiver in `sendTicketAndData` is equal to the sender in `wantToBuy`.

 This choreography is connected for the **sender** pattern $(b=c)$, so the entire choreography is connected.